 The best mediators have both a high level of experience and knowledge about divorce and family law and a calm and diplomatic approach to the situation and towards each of the parties.
 Mediators who have spent many years as attorneys, representing clients in mediations and litigations, have had the opportunity to see many situations and many types of resolutions.
 As mediators, they are often able to help clients think outside the box and craft creative solutions.
 They can also offer perspective on how similar cases have been perceived by the courts.
 But the mediators approach in presenting this information is also critical.
 Mediators need to be able to rise above the emotion and conflict that is often present, and help the parties see what is and isn’t relevant to resolving their case.

 How is mediation paid for?

 Mediation is paid by the hour, and the parties generally split the fees equally, or pay the fee out of a joint account.
 The fees are paid in full either in advance or on the day of mediation.
 If the parties don’t finalize an agreement during the mediation, the fees paid may include time for the mediator to prepare a written summary, which is provided to both parties.

 If we want to mediate what would be our next step?

 If both parties are in agreement that you want to mediate, you could take a look at our Agreement to Mediate, and any party could call to schedule an appointment.
-We offer a flat fee arrangement, at a discount from our typical hourly rate, for a mediation session that includes up to four hours of mediation and written summary, if paid in full in advance.
+We offer a flat fee arrangement, at a discount from our standard hourly rate, for a mediation session that is typically three hours in length and can include a written summary, if paid in full in advance.
 We also offer hourly mediation rates, that are to be paid in full on the day of mediation.